 You served as Secretary for Medical Student Council this year.
 What is one project you are most proud of that you led?

-One of the projects that I’m most proud of this past year included the Where Do I Go Guides!
+One of the projects that I’m most proud of this past year included the !
 These guides were a collaborative effort to help students find academic, social and wellness resources available to them, both statewide and campus-specific.
 They are also made by students, for students.
 It was made possible in large part due to all of our house representatives!
 I have loved working with all of them on this project and hope to continue to make these guides even better and more accessible this year.